-From the beginning of Day 2 you could sense that it was going to be a good day.
+From the beginning of Day 2, Rhino Lacrosse Academy in Boise, you could sense that it was going to be a good day.
 Everyone was eager for yet another fun day of learning and competition on the lax field and boy oh boy did this day provide that.

 The youngins’ day started out with some Rhino drills to wake everyone up.
 Fundamentals, fundamentals, fundamentals cannot be stressed enough!
 Coach Mikey even incorporated some more difficult activities into the drills and I think I speak for every instructor when I say that the boys tore it up.
 Competitions soon arose within the drills and every kid was soon gunning to beat the person next to them.
 INTENSITY WAS HIGH!!!
 (Capital letters emphasize the degree of intensity that was present).

 After a quick set of stick work drills, the campers were broken up into groups and distributed throughout several coaches.
 This is where the competitions truly began and there were plenty of prizes to the winners of these stations.
 To name a few, we had a shot clock station (fastest shot rang in at a smokin’ 75 miles an hour), a closest to the pin station led by Coach Nick, a passing station (1 minute to get as many passes as you can) and an R&R station led by Coach Mikey (Hydration and shade.
 Everyone Wins!).